lwindolf/gedit-plugininstaller/README.md

 # gedit-plugininstaller

 Easy to use plugin installer for Gedit3.
-Supports installing curated plugins that are hosted in github repos.
+Supports installing plugins from a curated list.
+Support only plugins hosted on github.

 Plugins are installed using "git clone" and then installed into ~/.local/share/gedit/plugins.